michailtam/msc-thesis-deep-learning-emotion-recognition-from-images/README.md

-# Emotion recognition from images using deep learning - Python Code #
+# Emotion Recognition From Images Using Deep Learning - Python Code #

 The ability to predict emotions based on static or dynamic images has improved the computer vision and robotics field and remains a major research topic.
 Computer vision is the task of detecting or recognizing objects and persons on images or videos.
 Another important task is to predict the emotion of a person’s face, which is called FER (facial emotion recognition).
 For example, in health care, a device or robot can observe the state of a person and call the ambulance if the person looks to be sick.
 An application could play specific types of songs i.e. Soul, Blues, Rock, etc. based on the mood of a person or a suspicious person or weapon could be detected by cameras.
 These are only some application fields, but there are existing many more.